virgo47/javasimon/automation/virtualbox/windows10-base/Windows10-base-packer.md

 ```
 packer build -force -var 'iso_url=file:///c:/work/iso-images/Windows10.iso' -var 'iso_checksum=d083c55ecb86158e3419032f4ed651e93e37c347' vbox-win10ent.json
 ```

+This was for bash, in `cmd` use double-quotes instead of single-quotes.

 This would take roughly ~30 mins on my i5 machine (with updates/SxS/optimizing/zeroing), resulting box-file is 3.8GB.
 With everything on it takes still under 60 mins (most of it is SxS cleanup),